 Along this part of the trail, we’ll visit Intihuatana, a famous rock that was used for ceremonial purposes in Inca times and, according to experts, worked together with the larger Intihuatana at Machu Picchu.
 All the way, we’ll be accompanied by the Urubamba River, rich forest, and chirping of a large variety of birds.
 If you’ve got a good eye, you’ll likely spot parrots, toucans, and the national bird of Peru, the cock of the rocks.

-Once we arrive in Aguas Calientes, you’ll head to your hostel for a shower and relax.
+Once we arrive in Aguas Calientes, you’ll head to your hotel for a shower and relax.
 You’ll have some time to explore the town if you wish before dinner at a local restaurant.
 We’ll talk about the big day that lies ahead before you go to bed early to be up before the crack of dawn.